People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

-A reader can ask ChatGPT, “What are the best AI writing tools for bloggers?”
-Another person can ask Perplexity, “Which site explains AI Overviews tracking?”
-Someone else can see your page inside Google AI Overviews.
+A reader can ask ChatGPT for the best AI writing tools.
+Another person can ask Perplexity which websites explain AI Overviews tracking.
+Someone else can see your article inside Google AI Overviews.

-But if you only check classic rankings, you may miss the full picture.
+If you only check classic Google rankings, you may miss a big part of the picture.
+That is why AI search visibility is becoming important in 2026.

-In this guide, you will learn how to track your brand across Google, ChatGPT, and Perplexity in a simple way.
-You do not need a huge company.
-You need a clean system.
+In this guide, I will show you a simple system to track your brand across Google, ChatGPT, and Perplexity.
+You do not need a big company or expensive tools on day one.
+You need a clean process.

-AI search visibility means how often your brand, website, or content appears inside AI answers.
+AI search visibility means how often your brand, website, article, product, or content appears inside AI-generated answers.

 - Google AI Overviews may cite your page.